Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Monthly hotels and Airbnb

-Convenient, but expensive.
-Booking nightly on Airbnb can easily cost double what you’d pay negotiating a monthly rate direct, so if you’re staying more than a couple of weeks, always ask for a monthly price.
-Most owners have one, and most will drop it significantly if you ask.
+Convenient, but expensive – booking nightly on Airbnb or in a hotel can easily cost double what you’d pay for a monthly rate, so if you’re staying more than a couple of weeks, always reach out to the property directly for a monthly price.
+Most owners have one, and most will drop the rate significantly if you ask.

 At the end of the day, it comes down to where you want to live.
 Every area and every type of place has its own trade-off.
-Canggu and Seminyak sit at the top, Pererenan is climbing fast now that everyone’s discovered it, while Ubud and Sanur are gentler on the wallet, and Denpasar is cheapest of all.
-As a Sanur resident, I’d say the savings there are real and the traffic is a fraction of Canggu’s, but you can read more on that in our full digital nomad guide.
+Canggu and Seminyak sit at the top of the price range, Pererenan is climbing fast now that everyone’s discovered it, while Ubud and Sanur are gentler on the wallet.
+Denpasar is cheapest of all.
+As a Sanur resident, I’d say the savings here are real, and the traffic is a fraction of Canggu’s, but you can read more on that in my complete digital nomad guide.

 How much does food cost in Bali?